 The Kobo Glo is also the best option for buyers living outside the US where Amazon and Barnes & Noble aren’t as dominant.
 Based purely on the readability of text, the Glo takes the cake.

-All in all, in our comparison review between the Kindle the Nook, and the Kobo, one can never go wrong with Amazon.
+All in all, in our comparison review between the Kobo vs Kindle vs Nook one, can never go wrong with Amazon.

 However, if for some reason the Paperwhite doesn’t meet your specifications, there are a plethora of options available to the consumer that can still meet all of the requirements of a book lover without emptying his or her wallet!